-Bioidentical hormones are sometimes prepared in large quantities, though as opposed to synthetics they are always made from natural ingredients.
-There are also “custom-compounded” bioidentical hormones that are created specifically for the person who is to be treated, with a specific mix designed to address their needs.
+Bioidentical hormones are sometimes prepared in large quantities.
+As opposed to synthetics they are always made from natural ingredients.
+There are also “custom-compounded” bioidentical hormones that are created specifically for the person who is to be treated.
+This involves a specific mix designed to address their needs.
 Some people make the mistake of thinking that all bioidentical hormones must be uniquely custom-mixed and compounded.
-However, custom compounding is only necessary when there is a need for these natural hormones in combinations, doses, or means of entry (such as lozenges) that are not currently available in usual preparations.
-Much of the negative press about BHRT stems from problems related to custom compounding, since a less experienced compounder can get the formula wrong.
+However, custom compounding is only necessary when there is a need for bioidentical hormone therapy in combinations, doses, or means of entry (such as lozenges) that are not currently available in usual preparations.
+Much of the negative press about BHRT stems from problems related to custom compounding.
+This is likely because a less experienced compounder can get the formula wrong.

-There are four basic bioidentical hormones used today, though new uses for these natural hormones are being found all the time.
+There are five basic bioidentical hormones used today, though new uses for these natural hormones are being found all the time.
 Right now the most common forms of therapy use:

 Bioidentical Estrogen: As they age women produce less estrogen and this natural hormone can be replaced with bioidentical hormone replacement therapy.
 The actual natural hormones that are used are called Estrodil.
-This is by far the most common hormone that women pursue through this and traditional therapy, and it is the most studied as far as the positive effects.
+This is by far the most common hormone that women pursue through this and traditional therapy.
+It is also the most studied as far as the positive effects.

 Bioidentical Progesterone: Also produced is lower quantities as women age is Progesterone.
-Administered in both the usual capsule form and also transdermal skin patches, these natural hormones may be a primary bioidentical hormone therapy or a secondary target.
-This is a fst growing segment of this natural therapy
+Progesterone is administered in both the usual capsule form and also transdermal skin patches.
+Progesterone may be a primary natural hormone replacement or a secondary target.
+This is a fast growing segment of this natural therapy

-Bioidentical Testosterone: These natural hormones can improve libido and energy in postmenopausal women and women, and is the most common form of natural hormone replacement in men.
-Men with low T have a wide range of symptoms that come on gradually and can be traced to this deficiency.
+Bioidentical Testosterone: These natural hormones can improve libido and energy in postmenopausal women and women.
+It is the most common form of natural hormone replacement in men.
+Men with low T have a wide range of symptoms that come on gradually.
+Often these symptoms can be traced to this deficiency.

-There is a lot of debate over the safety and effectiveness of bioidentical hormone replacement therapy right now, though there is mounting evidence that these natural hormones often work very well if given by a qualified and experienced practitioner and when it has been determined that hormonal issues are truly the cause of symptoms.
-There is a lack of scientific study on custom compounding of bioidentical hormones because these formulas are not standardized and therefore hard to study over large groups of people.
+There is a lot of debate over the safety and effectiveness of bioidentical hormone replacement therapy right now.
+Mounting evidence suggests that natural hormone replacement often works very well if given by a qualified and experienced practitioner and when it has been determined that hormonal issues are truly the cause of symptoms.
+There is a lack of scientific study on custom compounding of bioidentical hormones.
+These formulas are not standardized and therefore hard to study over large groups of people.
 Of course it should be noted that even with more traditional hormone replacement there are risks.
 Our advice is simple: Choose a well established practitioner and have them work closely with the primary care physician who knows you best.

-We will be presenting the world of bioidentical hormone replacement therapy in an independent and unbiased way, so we will not hesitate to present safety and effectiveness concerns and issues.
-We have no stake in what you ultimately choose as far as the possibility of BHRT, so we can afford to show a well-rounded approach.
-We also welcome comments about safety and effectiveness from those who have had BHRT and want to share either their success of problems they ran into during treatment.
+We will be presenting the world of bioidentical hormone therapy in an independent and unbiased way.
+We will not hesitate to present safety and effectiveness concerns and issues.
+With no stake in what you ultimately choose as far as the possibility of BHRT, we can afford to show a well-rounded approach.
+We also welcome comments about safety and effectiveness from those who have had natural hormone replacement.
+If you want to share your success or problems during treatment please do.

-Our Comprehensive Blog about Bioidentical Hormone Replacement Therapy is the best place to get the most up-to-date information and advice about BHRT, and please note our more comprehensive topics (use the navigation bar above or to the left):
+Our Comprehensive Blog about Bioidentical Hormone Replacement Therapy is the best place to get the most up-to-date information about BHRT.
+Please note our more comprehensive topics (use the navigation bar above or to the left):

 – Listing of common bioidentical hormones: Covers the major hormones that BHRT seeks to naturally replace or augment in both men and women.
 There are others but we choose to focus on those used most commonly and for which there is some data and experience

-- Safety and bioidentical hormone replacement therapy: Takes an even look at the risks and safety issues related to this type of natural hormone replacement therapy including typical side effects, drawbacks, and less common but possible safety concerns
+– Bioidentical hormone replacement therapy side effects: Takes an even look at the risks and safety issues related to this type of natural hormone replacement therapy including typical side effects, drawbacks, and less common but possible safety concerns

-- Bioidentical Hormone Replacement Assessment: Covers the assessment you will have prior to your bioidentical hormone therapy to ensure you are a good candidate for this treatment, a very important step in the process that a good practitioner will take very seriously
+– Hormone Testing: Covers the assessment you will have prior to your natural hormone replacement to ensure you are a good candidate for this treatment, a very important step in the process that a good practitioner will take very seriously

 We also have an About Us page if you want to know more about why we are here.